• Skip to primary navigation

 Related: Do you Love Meal Prep Ready Salads?
 Find more like this salad on my 10 Salad Recipes to Try this Summer post!

 Quinoa Tabbouleh Salad with Chickpeas in a big bowl and a bag of quinoa in the background.
+Expert Tips

 • To soak or not to soak: Some recommend soaking quinoa at least 8 hours, others say it’s not necessary.
 If you choose to soak, the cook time will be reduced slightly from 15 minutes to about 8.
-I do however always rinse quinoa under cool running water through a fine mesh strainer.
+However, I always rinse quinoa under cool running water through a fine mesh strainer.
 This helps reduce the bitter taste of the saponin coating on its outer hull that can remain after processing.

 • Meal Prep: Quinoa can be cooked and stored in the refrigerator up to two days in advance.
-Quinoa Tabbouleh Salad itself can be stored in the refrigerator for up to three days.
+Quinoa Tabbouleh Salad can be stored in the refrigerator for up to three days.

 For more recipes using Bob’s Red Mill Tri-Color Quinoa, recipe inspiration and so many other fabulous ingredients head to their website!